-We often assume Christmas has been celebrated since the birth of Christ.
+People often assume Christmas has been celebrated since the birth of Christ.
 However, Christmas as a festival or holiday did not start until some years after Christ's birth and death.
-Even the actual date of Christ's birth is in question because of reference to multiple calendars over the years.
+Even the actual date of Christ's birth is in question because of the reference to multiple calendars over the years.
+So how exactly did Christmas as it is celebrated now begin?

 How Did Christmas Celebrations Start?